MaNoOoz/Mazad_Backend_strapi/README.md

 Getting Started

-Clone the repository
+ clone the repository
-   Run the server with
+ Run the server in development mode

-      npm develop
+      npm run develop

 Contribute :